Student Conduct Code

 - Providing assistance to or in any way perpetuating the activities of an Underground Group.
 An “Underground Group” is defined as a formerly recognized student organization or group that has lost or been denied university registration or recognition or dissolved as a consequence of responsibility for Code and/or other policy violations, even if operating under a different name.

 The University reserves the right to institute disciplinary action whether or not the alleged misconduct results or may result in action by a civil or criminal court or a governmental authority.
 Any disciplinary action at the University will normally proceed irrespective of and separate from any action taken by courts or governmental authorities.

 Violations of the Sexual Misconduct Policy, namely sexual harassment, sexual assault, domestic violence, dating violence, and stalking will be investigated and resolved pursuant to the procedures in that policy.

 The University prohibits any retaliatory action for the good faith reporting of alleged misconduct under this Code, assisting another in making such a report, or participating in an investigation or resolution of such matters.
 Students and student groups/organizations may not, and may not attempt to, directly or indirectly, harass, intimidate, threaten, coerce, discriminate, retaliate against, or improperly influence any individual associated with or participating in the student conduct process or who exercises his or her rights or responsibilities under this Code or the law.
-Any retaliation or attempts thereof should be promptly reported to the divisional designee [see below] or Office of Vice Provost for Student Affairs.
+Any retaliation or attempts thereof should be promptly reported to the Office of Student Conduct.
 The University shall take prompt and equitable action to address reports of retaliation.

 Student Conduct Process and Procedures